sanjaikumarv/interview-preparation-docs/React-js.md

 * Real DOM

-  - The Real DOM is the actual browser representation of the HTML elements in a web page
+  - The Real DOM is the browser representation of the HTML elements in a web page

   - It is a tree-like structure where each element is represented as a node.